abhishek2092001/Todo-App/README.md

-Build TODO App with Redux and React JS
+Build TODO App with Redux and React JS.

 Run the code by using the commmand 'npm start'